 Eye - foreign object in

-Removing a particle in the eye
+Foreign body; Particle in the eye

 Examine the eye in a well-lighted area.
 To find the object, look up and down, then from side to side.

-If you can't find the object, grasp the lower eyelid and gently pull down on it to look under the lower eyelid.
-To look under the upper lid, you can place a cotton-tipped swab on the outside of the upper lid and gently flip the lid over the cotton swab.
+- If you can't find the object, grasp the lower eyelid and gently pull down on it to look inside the lower eyelid.
+To look inside the upper lid, you can place a cotton-tipped swab on the outside of the upper lid and gently fold the lid over the cotton swab.

-Contact your health care provider and do NOT treat yourself if:
+Contact your health care provider and DO NOT treat yourself if:

-- Your vision is decreased
+- Your vision is decreased.

-- You have red or painful eyes
+- You have red or painful eyes.

-- You have had trauma to your eye, or you have a bulging eye or a drooping eyelid
+- You have had trauma to your eye, or you have a bulging eye or a drooping eyelid.

-- Your dry eyes do not get better with self-care measures within a few days
+- Your dry eyes do not get better with self-care measures within a few days.

 Knoop KJ, Dennis WR, Hedges JR. Ophthalmologic procedures.
 In: Roberts JR, Hedges JR, eds.
 Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 63.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 62.

-- Last reviewed on 10/22/2011
+- Last reviewed on 11/4/2015